efrainenc/Image_recognition/README.md

 create or replace stage yourname_files;
 ```

-Then add a connection.json in your project repo with the following information:
+Then add a connection.json in your project repo with the following information:<br>
 (for "account" ensure you copy your account identifier and replace the '.' with '-' like so "ACCOUNT-IDENTIFIER")
 ```
 {